 Try to compare the photographs as much as you can while answering the questions.
 Look at the first question, answer this about the first picture you choose, then answer the same question for the second picture.
 Look at the second question and do the same thing.
 Then go back to the first question and try to think of another point to say about the first picture and then the second picture etc.

 You need to be careful not to spend too much time talking about one picture, so this method should help.

 Think about some general topics beforehand which can apply to lots of photographs in different situations.
 Some ideas are the advantages and disadvantages surrounding: expense, social life, indoor/outdoor activities.

 In the 'Speaking' section part 3, you have a question to discuss with the other candidate(s).
 The exercise takes the form of a spider diagram.
 The question is in the middle of a sheet of paper and it has some ideas connected to it.
-You should try to discuss as many of these ideas as you can, while answering the question.
+You don't need to discuss all of these ideas while answering the question.
 If there are 2 candidates you have 2 minutes, if there are 3 candidates you have 3 minutes.
 The examiner then asks you another question related to the topic.
 The question will require you to come to some sort of decision.
 You do not have to agree with your partner.

 Tips and Technique

-When your partner stops speaking, you should move on to the next idea.
+When your partner stops speaking, if you have nothing more to contribute, you should move on to the next idea.
 Some useful phrases for this are: 'let's look at …..' 'why don't we talk about....'

 In the 'Speaking' section part 4, you have to answer questions from the examiner based on the topic from part 3.
 You should respond to the examiner and to what your partner says.